sav-che/TL-2/Authors/Schmidt, (Ernst) Johannes {std. Johs. Schmidt}.md

-> [!cite] BHL link: this entry starts at [page 252](https://www.biodiversitylibrary.org/item/104077#page/266/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 252](https://www.biodiversitylibrary.org/page/33333391) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schmidt, \[Ernst\] Johannes (1877-1933), Danish botanist, bacteriologist and oceanographer; Dr. phil.
 Copenhagen 1903; botanical assistant with the Danish Commission for investigation of the sea 1902-1909; director of the physiological department of the Carlsberg laboratories 1910-1933; travelled in Thailand (1899-1900), in the Thor to Iceland and the Færoes between 1903-1908, in the Mediterranean 1908-1910; across the Atlantic in the Dana 1921-1922, and, also in the Dana, around the world 1928-1930; F.M.L.S.
-1924. (*Johs.
-Schmidt*).
+1924.
+**Abbreviated name**: *Johs.
+Schmidt*

 #### Herbarium and types